CZ-NIC/fred-docs/AdminManual/Installation/BinsFedora.rst

    .. code-block:: bash

       dnf install fred-*
-      # in ase of Redhat/Centos use yum
+      # in case of Redhat/Centos use yum
       # yum install fred-*

 #.
 Install the database schema